Why do people blush?

 Pascal Le Segretain/Getty Images

 You can't believe the words that have just come out of your mouth.
 You certainly didn't mean to insult the woman in line ahead of you, but it's too late now.
 What business is it of yours how many chicken nuggets she orders?
 She's staring at you angrily.
-You feel a sudden jolt as your heart rate increases.
-You have a coppery taste in your mouth, and your cheeks begin to feel warm.
+You feel a sudden jolt as your heart rate increases, and your cheeks begin to feel warm.
 You, my friend, are embarrassed, and you're blushing because of it.

 Advertisement

-When you're embarrassed, your body releases adrenaline.
-This hormone acts as a natural stimulant and has an array of effects on your body that are all part of the fight-or-flight response.
-Adrenaline speeds up your breathing and heart rate to prepare you to run from danger.
-It causes your pupils to grow bigger to allow you to take in as much visual information as possible.
-It slows down your digestive process so that the energy can be redirected to your muscles.
-All of these effects account for the jolt you feel when you find yourself embarrassed.
+When you feel embarrassed, your body releases adrenaline.
+This hormone acts as a natural stimulant, speeding up your breathing and heart rate to prepare you for danger.
+Your pupils grow bigger, allowing you to take in as much visual information as possible, while your digestive process slows to redirect energy to your muscles.
+All of these effects account for the jolt you encounter when you feel self conscious.

 Adrenaline also causes your blood vessels to dilate (called vasodilation), in order to improve blood flow and oxygen delivery.
 This is the case with blushing.
 The veins in your face respond to a signal from the chemical transmitter adenylyl cyclase, which tells the veins to allow the adrenaline to do its magic.
-As a result, the veins in your face dilate, allowing more blood to flow through them than usual, creating the reddened appearance that tells others you're embarrassed.
-In other words, adrenaline causes more local blood flow in your cheeks.
+As a result, the veins in your face dilate, allowing more blood to flow through them than usual.
+This reddened appearance is how the body responds to an embarrassing or shameful situation.

-This sounds reasonable enough, but it's interesting to note that this is an unusual response from your veins.
+While this fight or flight response sounds reasonable enough, it's an unusual response from your veins.
 Other types of blood vessels are responsive to adrenaline, but veins generally aren't.
 In other regions of your body, veins don't do much when adrenaline is released; the hormone has little or no effect on them.

 Blushing from embarrassment is a unique phenomenon.
 There are other means by which our cheeks become flushed: Drinking alcohol or becoming sexually aroused can cause us to blush, but only being embarrassed causes the type of blushing that is triggered by adrenaline.